Bio Conscious Newsroom

 April 6th, 2020 7:07 AM PST

 Bio Conscious Technologies Inc. published the results of the latest in-silico testing of their AI algorithm’s reliability using the FDA approved Padova simulator.

-In the past BCT has shown that users of Diabits can increase their time-in-range and maintain healthy blood sugar levels for longer compared to patients using only CGMs.
+In the past BCT, has shown that Diabits users can increase their time-in-range and maintain healthy blood sugar levels for longer compared to patients using only CGMs.
 Using Diabits, patients improve their time in range, HbA1c levels, and decrease blood sugar variability.

 Predicting future blood sugar values is a significant challenge.
 A lot can happen between the time a prediction is made, and 60 minutes later when it can be validated.
 For example, a patient may have a meal, exercise, take insulin or attend a stressful meeting.